Title: SBL Logo - Description: SBL Logo

 Dr. Pak Kin Wong is a Professor of Biomedical Engineering, Mechanical Title: Dr. Wong - Description: Picture of Dr. WongEngineering, and Surgery, and the director of BME MS programs at the Pennsylvania State University.
 Dr. Wong joined Penn State as a Professor through the Dean’s Frontier Faculty search at the College of Engineering in 2015.
 Before joining Penn State, Dr. Wong was an Associate Professor in the Department of Aerospace and Mechanical Engineering, Biomedical Engineering GIDP, the Southwest Environmental Health Sciences Center, and the Bio5 Institute at the University of Arizona.
 He received his PhD from the University of California, Los Angeles in 2005.
 He has published over 130 peer-reviewed journal articles across multiple disciplines, including Nature Biomedical Engineering, Science Advances, Nature Reviews Cancer, Nature Communications, Nature Reviews Bioengineering, and Proceedings of National Academy of Sciences.

-Dr. Wong’s research focuses on novel technologies for precision medicine applications, such as probing collective cancer invasion, rapid clinical diagnosis, and personalized immunotherapy.
-He has pioneered single-cell biosensing techniques and microfluidic devices for disease diagnostics and modeling.
-His laboratory has also developed data-driven and artificial intelligence (AI)-based workflows for biomedical analysis.
-For instance, his team has elucidated that the formation of invasive leader cells is dynamically regulated by Dll4-Notch1 signaling and intercellular tension.
-They have also developed novel techniques for rapid infectious disease diagnostics.
-In collaboration with his industrial and clinical partners, Dr. Wong has established multiple single-cell antimicrobial susceptibility testing and pathogen identification systems toward health, hygiene, and defense applications.
+Dr. Wong’s research focuses on developing novel technologies for precision medicine, including cancer invasiveness assessment, rapid bacterial pathogen and microbiota characterization, and personalized immunotherapy.
+He has pioneered single cell biosensing techniques and microfluidic devices for disease diagnostics and modeling, while also advancing data-driven and artificial intelligence (AI)-based workflows for biomedical analysis.
+For instance, his team has identified that the formation of invasive leader cells is dynamically regulated by Dll4-Notch1 signaling and intercellular tension.
+They have also developed novel techniques for rapid microbial profiling.
+In collaboration with his industrial and clinical partners, Dr. Wong has established multiple single cell antimicrobial susceptibility testing and pathogen identification systems toward health, hygiene, and defense applications.
 These techniques have been adopted in various pre-clinical and clinical studies globally.

-Dr. Wong is an advocate of diversity, equity, and inclusion in the research and education communities.
-He promotes balanced, unbiased, and supportive environments in education programs and professional societies around the world.
-Dr. Wong is an editor of IEEE Transaction on Nanotechnology, Microfluidics and Nanofluidics, SLAS Technology, and Scientific Reports.
-He was the General Chair/co-chair in IEEE NANOMED 2023, NANOMED 2018, and NANOMED 2013 and General Co-chair in IEEE NEMS 2017.
-Among his numerous honors, Dr. Wong received the National Institutes of Health (NIH) Director's New Innovator Award in 2010, the Arizona Engineering Faculty Fellow Award in 2011, the American Association for Forensic Science Alumni Association (AAFSAA) Outstanding Faculty Award in 2013, the Distinguished Alumni Award from CUHK in 2017, and the SLAS Technology Ten – A Top 10 Breakthrough in Innovation in 2018.
-He is an elected Member of the European Academy of Sciences and Arts and a Fellow of the American Institute of Medical and Biological Engineering (AIMBE), the American Society of Mechanical Engineers (ASME), the Royal Society of Chemistry (RSC), and the Society for Laboratory Automation and Screening (SLAS).
+Dr. Wong is a strong advocate for fostering balanced, unbiased, and supportive environments in educational programs and professional societies worldwide.
+He serves as an editor for several leading journals, including IEEE Transactions on Nanotechnology, Microfluidics and Nanofluidics, SLAS Technology, and Scientific Reports.
+He has played a significant role in organizing major international conferences, serving as General Chair/Co-Chair for IEEE NANOMED 2023, 2018, and 2013, as well as General Co-Chair for IEEE NEMS 2017.
+Among his numerous honors, Dr. Wong received the NIH Director's New Innovator Award (2010), the Arizona Engineering Faculty Fellow Award (2011), and the AAFSAA Outstanding Faculty Award (2013).
+He was also recognized with the Distinguished Alumni Award from CUHK (2017) and the SLAS Technology Ten – A Top 10 Breakthrough in Innovation (2018).
+Dr. Wong is an elected member of the European Academy of Sciences and Arts and a Fellow of AIMBE, ASME, RSC, and SLAS, reflecting his outstanding contributions to the fields of biomedical engineering, nanotechnology, and laboratory automation.

 Selected honors and awards